 Your Class Dean is a friendly and accessible resource for support, referrals, and information.
 We say, when you are not sure where to start, start with your Class Dean.
 We assist with academic and/or personal concerns by providing support and advice.
 We have deep relationships built across Rensselaer which allows us to advocate on your behalf with your faculty and various Institute offices to assist you in achieving your goals.
 If you are thinking of taking a leave of absence, we can plan and arrange for your time away from Rensselaer and also help with planning for your return.
 Since you will have the same Class Dean throughout your experience, you only have to tell your story once.

 While we are under COVID-19 restrictions, we will be conducting most of our appointments online or over the phone.
 During the first appointment, we will get to know you and ask questions about the reason for your meeting.
 Together, we will strategize solutions and likely you leave with a few to-do list items.
 Feel free to ask any questions you have in order to make yourself feel more comfortable.
 Together, we may decide to schedule future meetings as needed to resolve your concerns, connect you with resources, and create steps to help you progress through the semester.

 Class Deans do not provide treatment or therapy.
-We are academic administrators who help students deal with academic and personal issues by providing support, guidance, advice, advocacy, and referrals.
+We are student life administrators who help students deal with academic and personal issues by providing support, guidance, advice, advocacy, and referrals.
 You may be working through a myriad of overlapping concerns, which may include counseling services, and we are here to work closely together to assist you.

 We don't want you to give up and stop attending class.
 There are always options, and they vary depending on your particular situation.
 The sooner you talk to us, the better the outcome will be.
 Please do not wait until the end of the semester out of fear; schedule your appointment today.